tacticalParmesan/CheatSheetS/README.md

 # CheatSheetS
-CSS Cheatsheet (or CheatSheetS) is a simple HTML and CSS page for revising fundamental CSS concepts in a fun way!
+CSS Cheatsheet (or CheatSheetS) is a simple HTML and CSS page for revising fundamental CSSv Flexbox concepts in a fun way!